 Day 2 – The Historical Side of Fort Myers & Sanibel, Florida

 Start your historical tour of Fort Myers and Sanibel by heading as far back as recorded history goes in this part of the world.
-Located on Estero Island the Mound House is a chance to look back thousands of years into southwest Florida’s history.
+Located on Estero Island, the Mound House is a chance to look back thousands of years into southwest Florida’s history.

 The shells that make up the mound that the Mound House is named after were placed there by the Calusa tribe around 2,00 years ago.
-The bottom half of the house and museum shows how the mound was built and the time periods when it was built as possibly the piece of land for ancient royalty.
+The bottom half of the house and museum shows how the mound was built and the periods when it was built as possibly the piece of land for ancient royalty.
 There is also a modern building on site that holds more recent history and now houses artifacts found on site.

 - Address: 451 Connecticut St, Fort Myers Beach, FL 33931

 More than a winter getaway, the estate in Fort Myers also housed a massive laboratory and extensive garden.
-It was here in Florida that Edison had plants from around the world brought here to search for materials for his inventions.
+In Florida, Edison had plants from around the world brought here to search for materials for his inventions.
 He was looking for a filament for his light bulbs and also things like rubber for tires.

-If you haven’t had your fill of Edison and Ford inspired entertainment, then head to Ford’s Garage for lunch or dinner.
-Here you’ll find a life-sized antique Ford car hung from the ceiling over the bar and everything on the menu has some relationship to Ford or cars.
+If you haven’t had your fill of Edison and Ford-inspired entertainment, then head to Ford’s Garage for lunch or dinner.
+Here, you’ll find a life-sized antique Ford car hung from the ceiling over the bar, and everything on the menu has some relationship to Ford or cars.